-Everly Health Enables Over 45 Million COVID-19 Tests for Americans
+Everly Health Enables 45 Million COVID-19 Tests for Americans

 In addition to offering access to FDA-authorized at-home COVID tests through its flagship consumer brand Everlywell, the company's enterprise division Everly Health Solutions has helped millions of Americans get tested for COVID-19 through partnerships with health plans, universities, public health departments, national pharmacy chains and retailers, and employers ranging from small organizations to Fortune 500 companies.

 "Our national infrastructure helped us become a digital first responder when the pandemic began and we continue to help organizations operate more safely during a time when health and safety are paramount," said Julia Cheek, CEO and Founder of Everly Health.
-"Through these efforts, I'm proud to share that Everly Health has enabled nearly 45 million COVID tests since the beginning of the pandemic."
+"Through these efforts, I'm proud to share that Everly Health has enabled 45 million COVID tests since the beginning of the pandemic."

 By combining the BD Veritor™ At-Home COVID-19 Test and associated Scanwell app with Everly Health Solutions' proprietary Lens tool, organizations have the ability to deploy rapid tests and securely view individuals' test results.
 The digital platform also handles reporting of required data to state and county public health authorities across many test options, including PCR and rapid antigen tests.